Conciergerie-Iskills/public-api/README.md

 * `ssoToken` Contains the clientId (provided by Iskills during setup) and the sso token from the client, which will be validated by Iskills.
 * `sessionId` A session that has been obtained through regular login.
 * `data` Body of the request, depends on the endpoint.
+* `pageData` When applicable, the page information.
+Optional.
+A default page size will be applied if this information is missing.
+  * `firstElementIndex` The offset of the first element.
+The first element is at the index 0.
+  * `numberOfElements` The maximum number of elements to be returned.
+Should be > 0.
 * `client` A string representing the client device / app calling the service.
 Iskills should be able to easily identify if the call comes from a browser or an app, a server or a customer device.
 Examples used by iskills:
   * `Iskills iOS App v1.0.2 build ef1125`
   * `Iskills Website v1.0.2 build ef1125`